JeroendenBoef/GraphPOPE/README.md

 - wandb 0.10.31
 - numpy 1.18.1

+# Data
+Flickr and PubMed data will be downloaded to the provided directory if they are not found.
+Download the raw and processed files and store them in a /data dir within the GraphPOPE dir.
+Embedding space versions of GraphPOPE require a node2vec embedding of the given dataset.
+Use `generate_node2vec_embedding.py` to generate these for Flickr & Pubmed to enable GraphPOPE-node2vec.

 # Experiments
-Datasets and LightningModules are combined in main, GraphPOPE embedding generation helper functions can be found in utils.
+Datasets and LightningModules are combined in main, GraphPOPE embedding generation helper functions can be found in `utils.py`.
 Perform a 256 anchor nodes, stochastically sampled GraphPOPE-geodesic experiment on Flickr with:
 ```
 python main.py \
 --dataset "flickr" \